hiteshK03/Remote-sensing-image-captioning-with-transformer-and-multilabel-classification/README.md

-# Remote Sensing Image Classification
+# Remote Sensing Image Captioning with Transformer and Multilabel Classification
 ## Installation
 The program requires the following dependencies:
 * pytorch